icarus9bly/PythonStuff/Python_tips.md

 "foo 'bar'"
 ```
 **Error Handling:**
-- Avoid adding type checks for e.g. isinstance alternatively you can use except
+- Avoid adding type checks for e.g. isinstance alternatively you can use except .
+- Errors are like bells if we make them silent they are of no use.
 - Look before you leap (LBYL) vs Easier to ask for forgiveness Than permission (EAFP)
 	- Python **recommands using EAFP**
 		```python